 - University of Texas at Austin

-On a larger scale, statehouses have been banning TikTok like it's going out of style.
+At the local level, statehouses have been banning TikTok like it's going out of style.
 At last update, it's off state-issued devices from:

 - West Virginia